JSTOR-Labs/plant-humanities/watermelon.md

        fit="contain"
        attribution="Wikimedia Commons">

 Diverse types of watermelon are also represented in styles commonly associated with European botanical specimens with the fruits sitting in isolation, such as in Maria Sybilla Merian’s [_Metamorphosis insectorum Surinamesium_](https://www.doaks.org/resources/online-exhibits/maria-sibylla-merian/dissertatio-de-generatione-et-metamorphosibus-insectorum-surinamensium) and the nineteenth-century illustration shown to the right.
 This latter painting is taken from an [album of Asian fruits](https://www.doaks.org/resources/rare-books/album-of-chinese-watercolors-of-asian-fruits/) held by Dumbarton Oaks, likely executed by a Chinese artist working in Malaysia or Sumatra.
-In it, different stages in the growth of the flower and the fruit are shown alongside the seeds and a vivid cross-section, again echoing the whorls of earlier depictions.
+In it, different stages in the growth of the flower and the fruit are shown alongside the seeds and a vivid cross-section, again echoing the whorls of earlier dSepictions.
 The bright and appealingly visual nature of the modern watermelon left it uniquely open to enrolment into the racist visual tropes of nineteenth-century America.
 <param ve-image
-title="'Melon d'Eau,' Metamorphosis, Maria Sybilla Merian (1719)" url="https://ids.lib.harvard.edu/ids/iiif/481769576/full/full/0/default.jpg"
+title="'Melon d'Eau,' Metamorphosis, Maria Sybilla Merian (1719)" url=" "
        fit="contain"
        attribution="Dumbarton Oaks">
 <param ve-image